-Rwanda, known as “The Land of a Thousand Hills”, is a small country roughly the size of Maryland (USA) or Haiti, with about 11.9 million inhabitants as of 2016 according to the World Bank.
+Rwanda, known as “The Land of a Thousand Hills”, is a small country roughly the size of Maryland (USA) or Haiti, with about 12.3 million inhabitants as of 2019.
 Rwanda’s lowest elevation is 3,100 feet above sea level; the western section has an elevation of 4,921 ft. to 8,202 ft.
 The center of the country is predominantly rolling hills, while the eastern border region consists of savanna, plains and swamps.

 Post-colonial Rwanda was shaped by the 1994 Genocide Against the Tutsi.
 Standing as one of the swiftest episodes of mass murder the world has seen, nearly one million Rwandans were killed in a 100-day period.
 The aftermath of the genocide resulted in not only the massive loss of life, but also the complete decimation of national infrastructure.
 In 1994, no schools, hospitals, factories, or government departments were functioning.
 Rwanda’s new government was faced with the tremendous task of stabilizing the country and rebuilding it.

 This massive restructuring task has been an important factor in Rwanda’s vibrant economic and social development although the need for recovery at all levels of society and in the hearts of the Rwandan people is vast.

 Today, the socio-economic impact of the horrific 100 days still lingers.
 Hutu militia raped Tutsi women in a deliberate plan to use HIV/AIDS as a weapon that would go on killing long after they had murdered their other victims.
 An estimated 11% of all females living in Rwanda at the time of the genocide were victims of the concerted rape campaign.
 According to the 2018 statistics in the World Fact Book, more than 60% of the population of Rwanda is less than 35 years old, with a median age of 19.6.